Sarhamam/NoeticEidosProject/README.md

 - Geometric interpretability of LLMs

 ### Current Work
+- (High Priority) - Implement the proof of concept to verify the validity of the framework.
 - Formal hypothesis: semantic regions exhibit non-zero curvature; syntax is geometrically flat
 - Geometric analysis of learned spaces via local invariants
 - Connections to quantum systems and wavefunction diffusion via heat kernel